Rocco-Gossmann/go_sqliteutils/README.md

     return
 }

-// After all the changes in this scope are done without issue,
+// After all the changes in this scope are done without issue
 // Commit TX to save your Changes to the DB if err = tx.Commit(); err != nil {
     panic(err)